 - Importers of dogs for bona fide scientific, educational, exhibition, or law enforcement purposes.

 You can download the import permit application here.
-You can consult the instructions for filling it out here.
-In addition, you must comply with these requirements:
+In addition, you must meet these requirements:

 - Provide a valid rabies certificate.